krushik08/krushik08/README.md

 - 👋 Hi, I’m @krushik08
-- 👀 I’m interested in Frontend UI development
+- 👀 I’m interested in Fullstack development
 - 📫 How to reach me krushik8980@gmail.com

 <!---